pmunts/muntsos/README.txt

    The BeagleBone Green uses the same kernel as the BeagleBone, with a different device tree.

-   The BeagleBone Green http://git.munts.com/muntsos/doc/is cost competitive with the Raspberry Pi, costing only a little more but including on board eMMC and a USB cable.
+   The BeagleBone Green is cost competitive with the Raspberry Pi, costing only a little more but including on board eMMC and a USB cable.
 It has only a single core processor, compared to the quad-core Raspberry Pi 3, but provides many more GPIO pins on its two 46-pin [33]expansion headers.
 It also has separate dedicated host and slave USB ports as well as the two Grove sockets.

    The BeagleBone Green plus a USB WiFi adapter is about USD $20 cheaper than a BeagleBone Black Wireless, while retaining the possibility for